abn-illia-lebid/abn-meetup/README.md

 **Checkout**

 Checkout is a basic form, so it should be validated properly.
-User should be able to submit it.
+The user should be able to submit it.
 And errors should be handled.

 ---